nagyist/Cloud-Services-for-iOS/README.md

-# SESClient Library for iOS
+# Smartface Enterprise Server for iOS

 Smartface Enterprise Server (SES) is not just an life cycle management tool for your mobile application.
 It is an assistant for your mobile app strategies.